01100100/blog/content/posts/sotm.md

 ![Aerodynamic study of different riding positions](/images/aero-positions.png)

-While I will try to stay as aero as possible, a comfortable position is more important, and I don't want to change too much.

-I wore a tight-fitting jersey.
-Not because it looks cool, but because it's practicool and faster to have skin-fitting clothes on than things flapping around.
+While I will try to stay as aero as possible, a comfortable position is key.
+So I opted for a tight-fitting jersey.
+Not because it looks cool, but because it's practicool.The reason the pros wear them is that it’s faster to have skin-fitting clothes than things flapping around.

 Wearing a helmet actually reduces drag and makes you faster, as proven by Greg LeMond in the 1989 Tour de France[^aero-helmet].
 People actually compare helmets to see which one is fastest[^helmet-test].

-I wear an Oakley Ar05 Race helmet which does a good job.
+I wear an [Oakley Ar05 Race](https://www.oakley.com/en-eu/product/FOS901302?variant=193517780012) helmet which does a good job.
 I also use sun glasses with a big lens to protect my eyes from the sun, wind, and bugs.
 The frame of the glasses matches up with the helmet and reduces drag even further.
 Marginal gains, but hey, I will take every saving I can!

 The rest of my stuff was stashed in my bike bags.
 Top tube bag + frame bag + so-called "Arse Rocket" saddle bag.
 The bags are positioned to avoid increasing the frontal area and avoid any extra turbulence.
-In fact, the bags might even help me stay aero according to some sources[^aero-bike-bags].
+According to some sources, the bags might even help me stay aero[^aero-bike-bags].

 ![My bike](/images/aero-trustini.png)

-It was my first time using aero bars, and it was a game changer.
-My intention was to give me some different positions to rest my hands.
-But oh boy, when I was in the aero bar position, I realized they also make you significantly more streamlined and faster, piercing through the air.
-It was also super comfortable to be able to switch between the different positions.
+It was my first time using aero bars, and wow, it was a game changer!
+My intention was to give myself different positions to rest my hands.
+But oh boy, when I was in the aero bar position, I felt like I was piercing through the air.
+It was also super comfortable to be able to switch between different positions.
 I will definitely be using them again on long rides.

 Plus, I could mount my phone on the aero bars in a chiller position, optimal for navigation and changing up tunes on the go.

 ![Phone + aero bar setup](/images/phone-mount.png)

-### Rolling Resistance
+### Rolling Resistance 🛞

-There is another contact point: the tires.
-The tires are the only thing touching the ground and are the biggest source of rolling resistance.
+Another crucial contact point is the tires.
+Tires are the only part of the bike touching the ground and are the biggest source of rolling resistance.

 Traditionally, the fastest (aka the least rolling resistance) tire is slick and narrow, inflated to high pressure.

-This idea is changing because of new perspectives, lower pressures, and the industry producing tubeless tires and wider rims.
-According to new trends, a wider tire at a lower pressure can be faster than a narrow tire at a high pressure, especially on rougher surfaces.
+This idea is evolving with new perspectives, lower pressures, and the industry producing tubeless tires and wider rims.
+According to new data, a wider tire at a lower pressure can be faster than a narrow tire at a high pressure, especially on rougher surfaces.

 I like Continental GP5000 tires, and according to the rolling resistance data[^rolling-resistance], the 32mm version, which I am using, is not much worse than the skinny 25mm version, and is one of the faster tires available.